 Dlgc - Limestone, Dolomite, and Shale (Lithograph City Formation) Middle to Upper Devonian.
-This map unit has been mostly eroded and occurs only as a small spot on the bedrock surface along the Cedar River valley in the quadrangle.
-Although thickness of this unit is regionary around 23 m (75 ft), erosion remains of this unit are much thinner than regular in the mapping area.
-This unit consists of limestone, dolomitic limestone, dolomitic limestone, and minor shale.
-Regionally, this unit is characterized by interbeds of laminated lithographic and sub-lithographic limestone and dolomitic limestone, and is in part argillaceous.
+This map unit has been mostly eroded and occurs only as a small spot on the bedrock surface in southwest corner of the quadrangle.
+Although thickness of this unit is regionary around 23 m (75 ft), erosion remains of this unit is much thinner than regular in the mapping area.
+This unit consists of limestone, dolomitic limestone, dolomite, and shale.
+Regionary this unit is characterized by interbeds of laminated lithographic and sub-lithographic limestone and dolomitic limestone, in part argillaceous.
 "Birdseye" structures, vugs and calcite vug-fills are common.
 Some intervals are fossiliferous and stromatoporoid-rich.

 Dcv - Limestone and Dolomite (Coralville Formation) Middle Devonian.
 This map unit consists of limestone, dolomitic limestone, and dolomite, in part argillaceous or shaly.
 The thickness of this unit varies between 12 and 21 m (40-70 ft) in the mapping area.
 Brachiopods, echinoderm debris and corals are usually found in the limestone facies.
-This unit mostly occurs at the bedrock surface of the north part of the quadrangle.
+This unit usually occurs as separated patches at the bedrock surface of the quadrangle.

 Dic - Dolomite, Limestone, and Shale (Little Cedar Formation) Middle Devonian.
 As the dominating bedrock unit, this formation occupies most of the bedrock surface in the mapping area.
-This unit mostly consists of limestone, dolomitic limestone and dolomite, is slightly argillaceous, and can be partially laminated and/or cherty.
+This unit mostly consists of limestone, dolomitic limestone and dolomite, slightly argillaceous, and partially laminated and/or cherty.
 Some minor shale may occur in the upper part of this formation.
 The thickness of this unit ranges from 27 to 52 m (90-170 ft) in the mapping area.
 This formation is commonly fossiliferous, and brachiopods are especially abundant in limestone facies.

 Dpr - Dolomite and Dolomitic Limestone (Pinicon Ridge Formation) Middle Devonian.
 This map unit occurs at the bedrock surface of the deep bedrock valleys in southcentral and northeastern parts of the map.

 This formation consists of dolomite and dolomitic limestone with varying textures (shaly, laminated, brecciated, sandy, and/or cherty), and occasional evaporites.
-The thickness of this unit usually ranges from

-12 to 24 m (40-80 ft).
+The thickness of this unit usually ranges from 12 to 24 m (40-80 ft).
 Compared to other Devonian strata in the mapping area, this formation is usually unfossiliferous.

 Dob - Limestone and Dolomite (Otis and Bertram formations) Middle Devonian.
-This map unit only occurs at the bedrock surface of the bedrock valley in the southcentral part of the mapping area.
-These two formations are not differentiated because of lithological similarity and restriction of occurrence.
+This map unit only occurs at the bedrock surface of the bedrock valley in south central mapping area.
+These two formations are not differentiated because the Bertram Formation only identified from very few wells with a thickness less than 10 ft.
 This map unit usually consists of limestone and dolomite, laminated or thick bedded.
 Sand and shale may occur at the bottom of the unit.
 The thickness of this unit ranges from 6 to 15 m (20-50 ft) in the mapping area.